Inbound vs. Outbound Marketing: What's the Difference?

 Understanding the key characteristics and benefits of these marketing strategies will help you better target your intended audience and nurture them throughout the flywheel, ultimately resulting in sales and creating dedicated customers who drive referrals and even more sales.

 What is outbound lead generation?

-Sometimes referred to as "interruption marketing" or "interruption lead generation," outbound lead generation is the traditional form of marketing, whereby a business seeks out the attention of the potential customer in a variety of ways, which may include common advertising techniques, sales initiatives, public relations, and more.
+Sometimes referred to as "interruption marketing" or "interruption lead generation," outbound lead generation is the traditional form of marketing whereby a business seeks out the attention of the potential customer in a variety of ways, which may include common advertising techniques, sales initiatives, public relations, and more.

-While outbound lead generation is still around today, there are those who consider it a less-efficient strategy, as many people are numb to these disruptive tactics, going so far as to block telemarketers, filter spam and other unsolicited emails, skip through commercials, and throw out their direct mail without ever opening it.
+While outbound lead generation is still around, many consider it a less efficient strategy because recipients eventually become numb to these disruptive tactics, going so far as to block telemarketers, filter spam and other unsolicited emails, skip through commercials, and throw out their direct mail without ever opening it.
 On the other hand, some companies consider this a tried-and-true strategy and are hesitant to explore alternatives.

 What is inbound lead generation?

 Inbound has evolved with the public’s shopping behavior and other socioeconomic trends, appealing to those who prefer to research companies online and develop relationships with businesses before purchasing a product or service.
-A process built for the long game, inbound strives to plant roots that grow with a customer throughout the sales process.
+Built for the long game, inbound strives to plant roots that grow with a customer throughout the sales process.
 The bottom line: Inbound marketing is more targeted and cost efficient, and it caters to contemporary buying habits.

 As you can see, there's nothing wrong with marrying both concepts.
-While the benefits of inbound lead generation garners most of the attention today, outbound remains a viable lead-generation strategy.
+While the benefits of inbound lead generation garner most of the attention today, outbound remains a viable strategy.
 For those who can afford to, utilizing both is optimal.
 And if the cost seems unsustainable, outbound can be implemented initially, then slowly pulled back as inbound takes hold and begins earning quality leads organically.